Can Dogs Eat Shrimp? Everything You Need To Know

 • Lack of coordination

-Farmed-raised shrimp are imported from countries that don’t have the same FDA regulations we do.
-They raise the shrimp in ponds where antibiotics, growth hormones, and pesticides could have been used.
-These could cause problems for your dog, especially if it has a sensitive digestive system.
+Farmed-raised shrimp are imported from countries that don’t have the same FDA regulations as we do.
+The shrimp are raised in ponds, and some farms use antibiotics, growth hormones, and pesticides.

-Puppies, with their developing immune systems, can be especially susceptible to stomach upset or an allergic reaction to this protein source.
+These could cause problems for your dog, especially if they have a sensitive digestive system.
+With their developing immune systems, puppies can be especially susceptible to stomach upset or an allergic reaction to this protein source.

 The first time you offer shrimp to your dog, watch for any intolerances like stomach or gastrointestinal upset, vomiting, or diarrhea.
-If any symptoms are present, stop offering any shrimp and talk to your veterinarian.
+If any symptoms are present, stop offering shrimp and talk to your veterinarian.

 • Shock